priskalim/people-analytics-portfolio/databricks/people-analytics-attrition/README.md

 End-to-end People Analytics project developed in Databricks to transform employee data into attrition indicators and business insights.

-The project demonstrates the data journey from raw HR data to an analytical dashboard using the Medallion Architecture.
+The project demonstrates the complete data journey from raw HR data to analytical insights using the **Medallion Architecture**.

-> **Note:** The IBM HR Analytics dataset is a fictional/educational dataset.
-The Attrition Rate shown in this project represents the proportion of records with `Attrition = Yes`; it is not a turnover rate calculated over a time period.
+> **Dataset note:** The IBM HR Analytics dataset is a fictional/educational dataset.
+The attrition rate represents the proportion of records with `Attrition = Yes`; it is not a period-based turnover rate.

 ---